freenas/freenas-docs/userguide/storage.rst

 #ifdef comment
 A range of snapshots can be selected with the mouse.
-Click on the checkbox in the left column of the first snapshot, then press and hold :kbd:`Shift` and click on the checkbox for the end snapshot.
+Click on the option in the left column of the first snapshot, then press and hold :kbd:`Shift` and click on the option for the end snapshot.
 This can be used to select a range of obsolete snapshots to be deleted with the :guilabel:`Destroy` icon at the bottom.
 Be cautious and careful when deleting ranges of snapshots.